ibm-cloud-docs/vpc/reservation-health-status-messages.md

 Your reservation affinity pool has an expired reservation and can't be used.
 To resolve this issue, try the following possible resolutions:

-* Renew the reservation
+* Renew the reservation.
-* If no longer needed, delete the expired reservation.
+* If the reservation is no longer needed, delete the expired reservation.

 If you still need help, contact [support](/docs/vpc?topic=vpc-getting-help-and-support-for-vpc).